metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

 file, suitable to start a first training, we refer the viewer to the sample YAML file in the :ref:`Quickstart <label_quickstart>` section.

-The YAML input file can be divided into five sections:
+The YAML input file can be divided into six sections:

 - :ref:`computational-parameters-section`
 - :ref:`architecture-section`
 - :ref:`loss-section`
 - :ref:`data-section`
+- :ref:`final-evaluation-section`
 - :ref:`wandb-integration-section`

 .. _computational-parameters-section: